Byron/bcore/src/md/bprocess.md

 *   describe inclusion order of configuration, and what a context is comprised of
 *   how to build complex assemblies with on-demand inclusion of configuration
 *   multi-hop bootstrapper links and why you would want that
+*   explain boot environment, and what can be done with it.
+Accessing a final env dict for the process to be started is quite powerful, as the delegate can use it to access code that wouldn't be available yet.

 Requirements
 ============